Disruptsh/php-client/README.md

 # PHP bridge for Disrupt.sh

-This simple bridge library connects a PHPP-based application to [Disrupt.sh](https://disrupt.sh/).
-In the typical case it should be completely fire-and-forget.
+This simple bridge library connects a PHP-based application to [Disrupt.sh](https://disrupt.sh/).

 ## Usage